-The results of our tests indicated that, in all significant respects, the Conejo Valley Unified School District has properly accounted for the expenditures held in the Building Fund (Measure I) and that such expenditures were made for authorized Bond projects.
+The results of our tests indicated that, in all significant respects, Conejo Valley Unified School District has properly accounted for the expenditures held in the Building Fund (Measure I) and that such expenditures were made for authorized Bond projects.
 Further, it was noted that funds held in the Building Fund (Measure I), and expended by the District, were used for salaries only to the extent they perform administrative oversight work on construction projects as allowable per Opinion 04-110 issued on November 9, 2004, by the State of California Attorney General.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2019
+CONEJO VALLEY UNIFIED SCHOOL DISTRICT BUILDING FUND (MEASURE I) SCHEDULE OF FINDINGS AND QUESTIONED COSTS JUNE 30, 2021